quynhchristinavu/pquynhvu.github.io/content/posts/personal/grad-school-journey/_index.md

 ---

 <div style='text-align: justify' font-family: "Garamond", serif;>
-I wasn’t expected to make it this far, and I'd never have imagined myself as a Ph.D. student.
+I wasn’t expected to make it this far, and I'd never have envisioned myself as a Ph.D. student.
 As I entered college, I had no formal mentors to introduce me to the possibility of pursuing independent research through graduate training.
-But here I am, just wrapping up my first semester in the PhD program; while many things went better than expected, I also made quite a few mistakes.
+But here I am, just wrapping up my first semester in the PhD program; while many things went better than expected, I also made quite a few mistakes [[read more]](./phd-journey/).
 </div>

 ## Undergraduate - Where the journey begins